58th Academy Awards

 The 58th Academy Awards ceremony, organized by the Academy of Motion Picture Arts and Sciences (AMPAS), took place on March 24, 1986, at the Dorothy Chandler Pavilion in Los Angeles beginning at 6:00 p.m.
 PST / 9:00 p.m.
 EST. During the ceremony, AMPAS presented Academy Awards (commonly referred to as Oscars) in 23 categories honoring films released in 1985.
 The ceremony, televised in the United States by ABC, was produced by Stanley Donen and directed by Marty Pasetta.
 Actors Alan Alda, Jane Fonda, and Robin Williams co-hosted the show.
 Fonda hosted the gala for the second time, having previously been a co-host of the 49th ceremony held in 1977.
 Meanwhile, this was Alda and Williams's first Oscars hosting stint.
 Eight days earlier, in a ceremony held at The Beverly Hilton in Beverly Hills, California, on March 16, the Academy Awards for Technical Achievement were presented by host Macdonald Carey.

 Out of Africa won seven awards, including Best Picture.
 Meanwhile, fellow Best Picture nominee The Color Purple failed to win any of its eleven nominations.
 Other winners included Cocoon and Witness with two awards and Anna & Bella, Back to the Future, Broken Rainbow, Kiss of the Spider Woman, Mask, Molly's Pilgrim, The Official Story, Prizzi's Honor, Ran, The Trip to Bountiful, White Nights, and Witness to War: Dr. Charlie Clements with one.
-The telecast received both positive and negative reviews, and it garnered 37.8 million viewers in the United States.
+The telecast received mixed reviews, and it garnered 37.8 million viewers in the United States.

 Winners and nominees

 The nominees for the 58th Academy Awards were announced on February 4, 1986, by Academy president Robert Wise and actress Patty Duke.
 The Color Purple and Out of Africa led all nominees with eleven each.
 Winners were announced during the awards ceremony on March 24, 1986.
 With its 11 nominations and zero wins, The Color Purple joined 1977's The Turning Point as the most nominated films in Oscar history without a single win.
-At age 79, John Huston became the oldest person nominated for Best Director.
-His daughter Anjelica's victory in the Best Supporting Actress category made her the first third-generation Oscar winner in history.
+By virtue of her father John and grandfather Walter's wins for Best Director and Best Supporting Actor respectively for 1948's The Treasure of the Sierra Madre, Best Supporting Actress winner Anjelica Huston made them the first three-generation Oscar winning family.
 For the first time in Oscars history, all lead acting nominees were born in the United States.
 Argentina's The Official Story became the first Latin American film to win the Best Foreign Language Film category.